pato/numtheory/README.md

 * Get the LCM using euclid's algorithm extension
 * Get the GCD/LCM of arbitrary number of numbers

+## Congruences
+* Get congruence inverse
+* Solve congruences
+* Solve systems of congruences using Chinese Remainder Theorem

+## Euler
+* Calculate the phi function of a number by primer factorization

+## Cryptography
+* Encrypt/decrypt using caesar shift cipher
+* Encrypt/decrypt using affine shift cipher
+* Encrypt/decrypt using RSA block cipher

 ## Linear Deophantene
 * Check whether an equation has linear diophantene solutions
 * Solve a linear diophantene equation